(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 What Are Seasonal Jobs?

-If you walk through any mall, shopping plaza, or big box store you may be seeing blinking lights, fake snow, decorated trees and ornaments signaling the approaching holidays.
-It wouldn’t be surprising to see “Help Wanted” signs posted at the front of most stores either.
+If you drive or walk around any shopping plaza or big box store you may be already seeing blinking lights, fake snow, decorated trees, and ornaments signaling the approaching holidays.

 Here are just a few examples of seasonal jobs companies are trying to fill: